FORM

 cancer.

-is boldly pursuing an innovative clinical strategy to bring
+AstraZeneca is boldly pursuing an innovative clinical strategy to

-IO-based therapies that deliver long-term survival to new settings
+bring IO-based therapies that deliver long-term survival to new

-across a wide range of cancer types.
-With an extensive clinical
+settings across a wide range of cancer types.
+With an extensive

-programme, the Company also champions the use of IO treatment in
+clinical programme, the Company also champions the use of IO

-earlier disease stages, where there is the greatest potential for
+treatment in earlier disease stages, where there is the greatest

-is leading a revolution in oncology with the ambition to provide
+AstraZeneca is leading a revolution in oncology with the ambition

-cures for cancer in every form, following the science to understand
+to provide cures for cancer in every form, following the science to

-cancer and all its complexities to discover, develop and deliver
+understand cancer and all its complexities to discover, develop and

-Company's focus is on some of the most challenging cancers.
-It is
+The Company's focus is on some of the most challenging cancers.
+It

-through persistent innovation that AstraZeneca has built one of the
+is through persistent innovation that AstraZeneca has built one of

 potential to catalyse changes in the practice of medicine and